-CVSA Conference and Workshop - Three staff to attend the CVSA spring workshop and four staff to attend the fall conference for FY 2023.
+CVSA Conference and Workshop - Five staff to attend the CVSA spring workshop and five staff to attend the fall conference for FY 2024.
 Budget is based on past years experience.
 Travel expenses include airfare, hotel, per diem for food (listed below), and transportation to/from airports to hotel.

-COHMED - Budget to allow the one of our Hazardous Materials NTC instructors to travel to the CVSA Cooperative Hazardous Materials Enforcement Development (COHMED) Conference.
+COHMED - Budget to allow one of our Hazardous Materials NTC instructors to travel to the CVSA Cooperative Hazardous Materials Enforcement Development (COHMED) Conference.
 Costs are based on previous years experience.
 Travel expenses include airfare, hotel, per diem for food (listed below), and transportation to/from airports to hotel.

-TAT - Truckers Against Trafficking will be brought on site to our yearly inservice training "Top Hands" to instruct all state inspectors in attendance on Human Trafficking.
-Travel expenses include airfare, hotel, per diem for food (listed below) and transporation to and from airports and hotel.
+Data Quality - Budget to allow one of our staff to travel and attend the CVSA Data Quality conference.
+Costs are based on previous years experience.
+Travel expenses include airfare, hotel, per diem for food (listed below), and transportation to/from airports to hotel.